 - Simple structure: Easy to understand and simple to maintain

-Because diversification reduces risk tied to any single company, index funds help smooth volatility— an important benefit for those just starting out.
+Because diversification reduces risk tied to any single company, index funds help smooth out volatility— an important benefit for those just starting out.

 Cost Efficiency and Long-Term Growth